-The Do’s and Don’ts of Caring for Your New Driveway
+The Do’s and Don’ts of Caring for Your Newly Paved Driveway

 Learning the do’s and don’ts of maintaining your newly paved driveway will mean that it can stay in good shape for decades to come.
 Protective measures should be considered and planned for within the first couple of weeks.
 A newly paved driveway has a curing period of between 90 to 120 days, during which time the asphalt has to set.
 A longer curing process with minimal heavy vehicle traffic, or long stationary placement of heavy objects, allows the surface better to withstand the weight of vehicles in the future.
 With a proper maintenance plan, your driveway can stay in great condition for many years.

 A well-maintained driveway is one of the first things that visitors will notice about your home.
 That becomes even more important if you are hoping to sell your home to that visitor.
 The impression of your property, in general, is greatly affected by the condition of your driveway.
-If your driveway is in poor condition, it can also be a hazard.
+But it is not only for curb appeal purposes that should care for your driveway, if your driveway is in poor condition, it can also be a safety hazard.
 Walking or driving can get risky.

-Well maintained pavement is one of those things that most people take for granted until it is in poor condition.
+Well-maintained pavement is one of those things that most people take for granted until it is in poor condition.
 The key to maintaining your driveway, as with most things, involves early and regular attention.
-There are some important things to consider from the very beginning that contribute to the ageing and wear and tear of your driveway:
+There are some important things to consider from the very beginning that can contribute to the ageing and wear and tear of your driveway:

-- If left to puddle, Excessive Moisture can penetrate the surface, wash away unbound solvents, and accelerate deterioration.
+- If water is left to puddle, excessive moisture can penetrate the surface, wash away unbound solvents, and accelerate deterioration.

 - Weeds, tree roots, and grasses can take hold in cracks and potholes.
 Call your paver immediately if you see this happening with a newly paved driveway.